 Join a Toad Patrol by Completing the Forms Below:

 We are looking for volunteers to help with our annual toad patrols.
 Patrols take place nightly in early spring each year.
 If you are interested in helping with the patrol then please download the attached files for the relevant patrol below and email the completed insurance form to the email address specified below.
 You cannot join a patrol until you have read the risk assessment & completed an insurance form so please do this before getting in touch.
-The other files should answer the majority of questions you may and further guidance will be provided when you start to patrol.
+The Frequently Asked Questions (FAQs) file should answer the majority of questions you may have and further guidance will be provided when you start to patrol.
+Please read the FAQs before asking any questions as its a very busy time of year for our Patrol Leaders.

 Fishponds Toad Patrol - please email the insurance form to Fishpondstoads@arag.org.uk